Angela Nicole Walker: 2016 campaign

 In March 2016, Walker stated that she had been recruited to be the Socialist Party USA vice-presidential nominee by her future running-mate, Mimi Soltysik, following her campaign for sheriff.
 Walker and Soltysik were nominated at the Socialist Party National Convention in Walker's hometown of Milwaukee, Wisconsin in October 2015.
 Soltysik-Walker appeared on the ballot in Colorado, Guam and Michigan as well as official write-in candidates in many other states during the general election.

 2020 campaign

 On May 5, 2020, Green Party presidential candidate and Socialist Party USA presidential nominee Howie Hawkins announced Walker had accepted his offer to be his running mate.
 On July 11, Walker was formally nominated as the Green Party's vice-presidential nominee.
 She was the second African-American vice-presidential nominee of the Green Party and the first from the state of South Carolina.

+Retirement from politics

+After her 2020 vice presidential campaign, Walker announced on her personal Facebook page that she has retired from politics.

 Personal life

 Walker is a vegetarian and bisexual.

+On March 29, 2023, Walker announced that she married a woman from North Carolina.